Dick Irvin

 James Dickinson "Dick" Irvin Jr. (or II) (July 19, 1892 – May 16, 1957) was a Canadian professional ice hockey player and coach.
 He played for professional teams in the Pacific Coast Hockey Association, the Western Canada Hockey League, and the National Hockey League (NHL) from 1916 to 1928, when he had to retire from repeated injuries.
 Irvin was one of the greatest players of his day, balancing a torrid slap shot and tough style with gentlemanly play.
 For his playing career, Irvin was named to the Hockey Hall of Fame in 1958.
 After playing, Irvin built a successful career as a coach in the NHL with the Chicago Black Hawks, Toronto Maple Leafs, and Montreal Canadiens.
-He won one Stanley Cup as a coach with Toronto, three more with Montreal, finishing with over 600 wins as a coach.
-He also served in the Canadian Expeditionary Force during the First World War.
+He coached his teams to the Stanley Cup Finals 16 times in 26 years as a full-time head coach, winning one Stanley Cup coaching Toronto and three coaching Montreal, finishing with over 600 wins as a coach.
+(Note: Irvin was a player for the bottom-dwelling 1928–29 Chicago Black Hawks when, late in the season, coach Herb Gardiner was fired and Irvin filled in as player-coach for the final 12 games.
+He retired before the 1929–30 season and later returned as head coach for the 1930–31 Chicago Black Hawks season) He also served in the Canadian Expeditionary Force during the First World War.